Marketing to over 50s

 Do 50 year-olds have the same needs, wants, preferences, attitudes, and behaviours as 85 year-olds?
 Some might, but most don’t.
-So why do some businesses group everyone over 50 into one segment and market to them as if they are one homogenous mass?
-Would they adopt a similar approach to marketing to 15 year olds as to 50 year olds?
+So why do some businesses group everyone over 50 into one “50 to 85” segment and market to them as if they are one homogenous mass?
+Would they adopt a similar approach to marketing to 15 year olds as to 50 year olds, also a 35 year age difference?
 Probably not.
+Marketing to over 50s needs a big re-think.

 Yet this important and diverse group is often neglected, patronised or stereotyped by organisations whose marketing is frequently focused on younger consumers (with overall less spending power).
 And often when they are targeted, they are treated as a homogenous mass with a one-size-fits-all approach.